-Trump's move to cut WHO funding prompts world condemnation
+Trump's halt to WHO funding prompts condemnation as coronavirus cases near 2 million

 The United States is the biggest overall donor to the WHO, contributing more than $400 million in 2019, roughly 15% of its budget.

-Nearly 2 million people globally have been infected and more than 127,000 have died since the disease emerged in China late last year, according to a Reuters tally.
+Some 1.99 million people globally have been infected and nearly 128,000 have died since the disease emerged in China late last year, according to a Reuters tally.

 U.N.
 Secretary-General Antonio Guterres said it was not the time to reduce resources for the WHO.